cairo-book/cairo-book/src/appendix-04-useful-development-tools.md

 ### Automatic Formatting with `scarb fmt`

 Scarb projects can be formatted using the `scarb fmt` command.
-If you're using the cairo binaries directly, you can run `cairo-format` instead.
+If you're using the Cairo binaries directly, you can run `cairo-format` instead.
 Many collaborative projects use `scarb fmt` to prevent arguments about which style to use when writing Cairo: everyone formats their code using the tool.